-Auditor General Recommendations Management Action Plans Risk Rating Due Date Remediation Status Status Update Retargeted Due Date Assist in preparation of periodic department level records compliance audits (i.e. at least annually); Periodic file clean-up and reviews of both physical records within the business areas and electronic records in the network shared drive; Planned record transfers to offsite storage; Review of file naming conventions for electronic records; Review of access to physical storage spaces and work with the IT department to ensure restricted access to the network shared drive; and, Training and awareness sessions.
-0.1.0000 Q4 2026 3 and Retention By-Law 2017-151 Staff will undertake additional steps to ensure compliance with the City's current Records Classification and Retention By- Law.
+Auditor General Recommendations Management Action Plans Risk Rating Due Date Remediation Status Status Update Retargeted Due Date Assist in preparation of periodic department level records compliance audits (i.e. at least annually); Periodic file clean-up and reviews of both physical records within the business areas and electronic records in the network shared drive; Planned record transfers to offsite storage; Review of file naming conventions for electronic records; Review of access to physical storage spaces and work with the IT department to ensure restricted access to the network shared drive; and.
+Training and awareness sessions.
+3 Compliance with the City's Records Classification and Retention By-Law 2017-151 To augment the City's information and records management strategy and program (as described in Observation #1), a file and document management framework should ensure that official electronic records in the network shared drive, applications, and databases are separated from transitory records and that only official records are retained.
+The City should also explore opportunities to procure a records management system that can serve as a long-term records management software for both physical and electronic records.
+Staff will undertake additional steps to ensure compliance with the City's current Records Classification and Retention By-Law.
 Staff will implement the tools and related processes identified in the Information and Records Management Program to further monitor compliance in both physical and electronic records.
 Medium Q4 2022 (dependent on Observation #1) Not Yet Started In conjunction with Observation #1, a file and document management framework will be developed once the various IT systems are implemented.
 Staff are investigating the potential of implementing an auto application of the Records and Information Management policy that will require assigning a retention or classification to files that are saved to SharePoint.
 Staff are also investigating the possibility if artificial intelligence (AI) can be used to assign data to different classification areas.
-4 Information and Records Management Training Once the City has developed the information and records management program which includes a training aspect (as described in Observation #1 above), information and records management training should be provided to all employees, including periodic refresher training (e.g. annually) and when updates are made to policies and procedures.
+Q4 2026 4 Information and Records Management Training Once the City has developed the information and records management program which includes a training aspect (as described in Observation #1 above), information and records management training should be provided to all employees, including periodic refresher training (e.g. annually) and when updates are made to policies and procedures.
 Records Coordinators should also receive additional and more comprehensive training as they should be both the information and records management Once Records Coordinators are identified by Department Directors, training sessions will be scheduled.
 Legislative Services staff will create a basic training package and make it available to all City staff.
 Additional training will be determined as part of the Information and Records Management Program.
 Medium Q2 2021 In Progress An eLearning module titled "Overview of Records Management" was developed.
 The module is mandatory for all staff who have access to a computer and is completed as part of new hire onboarding.
 An eLearning module on the Retention Bylaw and Classification Structure was also developed.
 This training module is being launched in November 2024.
 Additional training related to Privacy will also be developed that will be mandatory for all staff.
 Other generalized training has been completed for specific individuals, with more specific individual training provided to Records Coordinators.
 Q4 2026